ramiro-rp/medagg-doc/docs/db-schema.md

 # Database Schema (MVP)

-This document describes the **actual SQL schema** provided by the DBAs for the MVP of *Medical Imaging Dataset Aggregator*.
+This document describes the **actual SQL schema** for the MVP of *Medical Imaging Dataset Aggregator*.

-The database is PostgreSQL.
-The ER diagram corresponding to this schema is stored as:
+The database engine is **PostgreSQL**.
+The corresponding ER diagram is:

 - `docs/diagrams/er-medagg-core.png`